-The first step in getting a mortgage is to apply for a preapproval.
-Preapprovals give you a good idea of how much you can get in a loan and makes it easier to shop for homes in your budget.
-Once you’ve gotten a preapproval, you can start viewing homes with the assistance of a real estate agent.
+The first step in getting a mortgage is applying for preapproval.
+Getting preapproved gives you a good idea of the loan principal you can receive, making it easier to shop for homes within your budget.
+Once you’re preapproved, you can start viewing homes, and potentially enlist the help of a real estate agent.

 Your agent can help you make an offer on the right home once you find it.
 You’ll need to get full approval from your lender once the seller accepts your offer.
 Full approvals also include underwriting and an appraisal.
 Once you’re approved, you’ll attend a closing meeting, sign the closing documents, and pay your down payment and closing costs.

 If you’re ready to start shopping for home loans, apply for a mortgage today with Rocket Mortgage.

 Use Rocket Mortgage® to see your maximum home price and get an online approval decision.